 Recording can also help you track your progress.
 It can be easy to get frustrated with yourself when you feel like you aren’t progressing as quickly as you want to.

 However, if you go back and listen to some older recorded practice sessions, you’ll be able to see how far you’ve come.
 You don’t need a full studio setup to gauge your vocal tone effectively.
 Often, a simple at-home recorder will do the trick.
 An all-in-one recorder like the ones featured in this video can be an affordable, practical way to start recording.

 We know this is a list that’s primarily about teaching yourself to sing.
 But many self-taught people do reach out for help and guidance along the way.
 The internet grants you easy access to seemingly limitless resources, and some of these resources can help you improve your singing.

 In particular, online music and voice lessons have become especially popular.
-While these courses don't give you the same interaction with an instructor that you get with in-person classes, they are an easy and affordable way to get some guidance.
-If you want to see what a course might be like, check out this sample video lesson.
+While these courses don’t give you the same interaction with an instructor that you get with in-person classes, they are an easy and affordable way to get some guidance.
+Check out this sample video lesson if you want to see what a course might be like.

 Some Online Singing Courses

 - Roger Love Singing academy